leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 <img src='https://github.com/leeping-ng/Udacity-CarND-Extended-Kalman-Filter/blob/master/writeup_images/Jacobian%20Matrix%20Hj.JPG' width=500>

-As for changes #3 and #4 to predict motion, in this project, a simple, linear Constant Velocity (CV) model is used.
+In this project, a simple, linear Constant Velocity (CV) model is used, hence changes #3 and #4 for non-linear motion prediction are not applied.
 In reality, the bicycle may turn or accelerate, and to model this more accurately, the following models can be used:
 - constant turn rate and velocity magnitude model (CTRV)
 - constant turn rate and acceleration (CTRA)
 - constant steering angle and velocity (CSAV)